MaterializeInc/materialize/doc/user/content/sql/create-cluster-replica.md

 ---------|---------
 Increase all replicas' sizes | Ability to maintain more dataflows or more complex dataflows Add replicas to a cluster | Greater tolerance to replica failure

+### Sizes

+Cluster replica sizes work identically to [cluster sizes](/sql/create-cluster/#cluster-size), except they apply only to a single replica.

 ### Homogeneous vs. heterogeneous hardware provisioning